clo4/lethargy/README.md

 DEBUG = Opt("debug").take_flag(argv)

-EXCLUDED = set(Opt("exclude").takes(...).take_args(argv))
+EXCLUDED = Opt("exclude").takes(...).take_args(argv)

-# Will only print if DEBUG is set to True
+# Only `print` if DEBUG is set to True
 dprint = print if DEBUG else lambda *_, **__: None

-# We've removed the two options this program takes, process the remaining args
+# Removed the two options this program takes, process the remaining args.
-# Exclude the name of the script by starting from index 1
+# Excludes the name of the script by starting from index 1
 for name in argv[1:]:
     if name not in EXCLUDED:
         dprint(name)